buildbuddy-io/buildbuddy/website/blog/buildbuddy-v1-1-0-release-notes.md

 ![](../static/img/blog/favicon.png)

 - **Improved documentation and new website** - we've completely revamped the BuildBuddy documentation, and it's now sync'd between GitHub and [buildbuddy.io/docs/](https://buildbuddy.io/docs/), so your docs will be fresh regardless of where you're reading them.
 We'll be adding new sections on configuring RBE in the coming weeks.
-We've also completely revamped the BuildBuddy website to make it easier to navigate and perform actions like requesting a quote, or subscribing to our [newsletter](#wf-form-Newsletter-Form).
+We've also completely revamped the BuildBuddy website to make it easier to navigate and perform actions like requesting a quote.

 ![](../static/img/blog/docs.png)